-Where possible, we encourage students to restrict their weekend travel to exeat weekends.
-In exceptional circumstances, students may arrange to be away from school on other weekends.
-They can leave when all school commitments for the week are finished (on Saturday, at the end of an academic Saturday or a school challenge), and they should return to school by 18.00 on Sunday.
+Where possible, students must restrict their weekend travel to exeat weekends.
+In exceptional circumstances only, students may be given permission to be away from school on other weekends.

-Whenever a student is out of school for the weekend, whether on an exeat weekend or not, we expect them to be under the care of a responsible adult who is present with them for the weekend.
-To arrange a weekend away, parents must complete a Request for Time Away from School form, giving details of the arrangements and the name and contact details of the adult who will be responsible for the student while they are out of school.
+Whenever a student is out of school during term, we expect them to be under the care of a responsible adult who is present with them.
+To arrange an exeat weekend away, parents must complete a Request for Time Away from School form, giving details of the arrangements and the name and contact details of the adult who will be responsible for the student while they are out of school.
 By completing the form, parents confirm their understanding that the school is not responsible for their son or daughter while they are signed out of school.